Fladder-App/Fladder/README.md

 ## Download

-The latest release executeables for Windows,MacOS,iOS,Android and web can be found [here](https://github.com/Fladder-App/Fladder/releases).
+The latest release executeables for Windows, MacOS, iOS, Android and Web can be found [here](https://github.com/Fladder-App/Fladder/releases).

 ### Playstore
 The Android app is currently in testing you can help testing by joining this group https://groups.google.com/g/fladder